Welcome to the Department of Journalism

 Students graduating from Western with a degree in journalism should have a strong liberal arts background, skills in research, critical thinking and analysis, and an ability to write clearly and reasonably quickly on complex topics.
 Graduates should be prepared to present information to the public in a clear and concise manner, using the latest in information technology.

 At the heart of the journalism program are its writing courses: newswriting, editing and design, reporting and feature writing.
-Students in all of the department's sequences take these courses.
-Students in journalism may choose from three sequences – News Editorial, Public Relations and Visual Journalism.
+Students in all of the sequences take these courses.
+Students in journalism may choose from news/editorial, public relations, visual journalism, or a combined major in environmental studies/journalism.
 Each of these sequences includes specific courses tailored to that area of expertise.
-See our graduation requirements for individual sequence information.
-Individual course descriptions are also available and the course schedule for the 2016-2017 academic year is available on classfinder.
+See our program page with requirements from the course catalogs.
+The course schedule for the academic year is available on ClassFinder.

 The journalism department is dedicated to staying relevant in industries that are constantly changing.
 This includes up-to-date software and computers in the department labs.
 In addition, faculty members work to stay abreast of the latest changes in the industries.
 Department faculty combine professional and academic training and expertise.
 All faculty members have extensive professional backgrounds, as well as appropriate graduate degrees.
 They are regularly published in both academic and professional publications.